-Baritone ukuleles are similar to the gem of the ukulele family, since they are tuned very differently.
-You love to play ukulele and if you are thinking of picking up a Baritone ukulele, then it can disappoint you in the beginning.
+Baritone ukuleles are similar to the gem of the ukulele family since they are tuned very differently.
+You love to play the ukulele and if you are thinking of picking up a Baritone ukulele, then it can disappoint you in the beginning.

 Because it’s hard to find the right instructions to learn how to tune a Baritone Ukulele.

-According to my research on ukulele a large number of ukulele is designed with GCEA tuning notes while the Baritone Ukulele is designed with the tuning of: D3-G3-B3-E4.
+According to my research on the ukulele, a large number of the ukulele is designed with GCEA tuning notes while the Baritone Ukulele is designed with the tuning of D3-G3-B3-E4.

 Don’t worry you’ve come to the right place.
 My article is going to be covered with all the information about How to Tune a Baritone Ukulele.